Hirrolot/Hirrolot/README.md

 ## About me

-I'm a 16 y/o software engineer, publicist at [Habr], active open-source contributor, and enthusiast in:
+I'm a 16 y/o software engineer, publicist at [Habr], active open-source contributor, primarily concerned about:

  - [type theory],
  - programming languages and their paradigms,